haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_Setup_Frontend_ReactJs.md

 >
 > When choosing between create-react-app (CRA) and Vite to set up a React project, it's essential to consider your specific needs and preferences.
 >
+> This Tutorial will suggest to use Vite.
+Create React App was deprecated in early 2023 ([comment from maintainers](https://github.com/reactjs/react.dev/pull/5487#issuecomment-1409720741)).
+It is not recommended to use it for new projects.
+>
+> But it's still imporatant to understand the pros and cons for each of them:
+>
 > **Create React App (CRA)**:
 >
 > PRO: